 Course Delivery Information

 On completion of this course, the student will be able to:

-- Expertise in four research areas of statistics.
+- Demonstrate expertise in four research areas of statistics.

-- Appreciation of a formal strategy for statistical modelling.
+- Appreciate a formal strategy for statistical modelling.

-- Awareness of areas of Statistics rarely studied at undergraduate level.
+- Show awareness of areas of Statistics rarely studied at undergraduate level.

-- Expertise in specialised software R packages and ability to run sample code.
+- Demonstrate expertise in specialised software R packages and ability to run sample code.